-from the Commission based on certain criteria.89 Specifically, the Consolidated Appropriations Act required the Commission to establish an expedited process for such approval and "to automatically approve as a participating provider a broadband provider that has an established program as of April 1, 2020, that is widely available and offers internet service offerings to eligible households and maintains verification processes that are sufficient to avoid fraud, waste, and abuse."90 Consistent with this Congressional directive, we established both an automatic approval and an expedited approval process for non-ETC providers seeking to participate in the EBB Program.
-The Infrastructure Act does not modify the statute's provider approval process.91 We find support in the comments to retain the EBB Program provider approval processes used during the EBB Program in accordance with the discussion below.
+from the Commission based on certain criteria.
+Specifically, the Consolidated Appropriations Act required the Commission to establish an expedited process for such approval and "to automatically approve as a participating provider a broadband provider that has an established program as of April 1, 2020, that is widely available and offers internet service offerings to eligible households and maintains verification processes that are sufficient to avoid fraud, waste, and abuse."
+Consistent with this Congressional directive, we established both an automatic approval and an expedited approval process for non-ETC providers seeking to participate in the EBB Program.
+The Infrastructure Act does not modify the statute's provider approval process.
+We find support in the comments to retain the EBB Program provider approval processes for the Affordable Connectivity Program.
+Accordingly, we retain the provider approval processes used during the EBB Program in accordance with the discussion below.
 We delegate to the Bureau the authority to administer the process by which providers seek these approvals, including through appropriate direction to USAC.
 Applications from new providers will be reviewed on an expedited, rolling basis.